Do you have your Christmas Campaigns built & ready to launch?

 6. Cultural & Ethnic Sensitivity

 You may want to think carefully about how you present Christmas messages to your intended audience.
 You will most likely have a wide-ranging group of people from vast cultural backgrounds.
-As a non-Christian country, Singapore is a great example of a country who has adopted the Christmas season with all the trimmings.
-After Goggling “Orchard Road Christmas” I came up with thousands of images, the one below is just one great example.
+As a non-Christian country, Singapore is a great example of a country that has adopted the Christmas season with all the trimmings.
+After Googling “Orchard Road Christmas” I came up with thousands of images, this one is just one great example.